 Rex Lancefield ACR

-Similarly when visiting some of the great houses to collect work, access to rooms not available for public access has been a pleasure and a "private tour" is often full of fascinating detail.
+Similarly when visiting some of the great houses to collect work, seeing rooms not generally available for public viewing has been a pleasure and a "private tour" is often full of fascinating detail.

 City and Guilds Course at Southampton Art College in Bookbinding and Advanced Craft Bookbinding - all examinations passed.
 Tutor was Mr D. Etherington, afterwards Head of Bookbinding at the Library of Congress, Washington, USA.
 Subjects included leather and vellum work, gold-leaf tooling and edge gilding.